HelloJon29/jonathan_kim_case_study/README.md

 # casestudy-fullstack-webapplication
 ## Monster Factory app
 This is my full-stack project for TekSystems.
-The goal of the appliation is to allow users to manage a personal vault by allowing them to create, edit and delete monsters.
+The goal of the application is to allow users to manage a personal vault by allowing them to create, edit and delete monsters.
 ## Overview
  - [User Stories](#User-Stories)
  - [Daily Progress](#Daily-Progress)